 Withdrawal symptoms like this can make it difficult, if not impossible, for teens to quit smoking on their own.
 They may simply feel as though they need cigarettes in order to feel happy and normal, and they may be unable to find a way to stop smoking without help.

 Despite the widespread evidence that smoking can be catastrophic for health, many teens continue to believe that smoking makes them somehow “cool” and desirable.
 They may smoke as a way to improve their social standing.
 A study published in the Journal of Adolescent Health seems to suggest that this is a winning strategy, as the most popular students in seven schools studied were more likely to smoke than students who weren’t considered popular.
-As long as this statistic remains in place, and smoking and popularity are linked in such an extreme fashion, teens who pay attention to popularity will remain at risk for smoking.
+As long as this statistic remains in place, and teen smoking and popularity are linked in such an extreme fashion, teens who pay attention to popularity will remain at risk for smoking.

 Teens who live in households where parents smoke are also at greater risk for becoming smokers, when compared to kids who live in nonsmoking households.
 The Substance Abuse and Mental Health Services Administration suggests that living in a household with a smoker causes a threefold increase in smoking risk, which means it’s a cause-and-effect relationship that’s much too large to ignore.
 Parents may have their own health-related issues that prompt them to consider leaving a smoking habit behind, and those who talk with their children about their own addictions and the methods they’re using to gain control might be of immense help to their children.